 Manchester by the Sea‘s strong foundation can be attributed to the viscerally touching screenplay.
 Lonergan penned the original screenplay, but the concept was presented to him by Matt Damon and John Krasinski.
-Death itself is obviously not a new theme in the film world, but their concept brings a real world exploration of death through the discovery of the illness, the death itself and through the long process leading up to the funeral.
+Death itself is obviously not a new theme in the film world, but their concept brings a real world exploration of death.
+Namely through the characters’ discovery of the illness, the death itself and through the long process leading up to the funeral.
 The less you know about the story the better, as any priming will certainly soften the blow this film dishes out.

 The compelling and authentic acting found in Manchester by the Sea provides a collage of emotion and intrigue.
 Each actor and actress succeeds in appealing to the viewer’s empathy.
 Stellar performances by: Michelle Williams, Kyle Chandler, Lucas Hedges, C.J.
 Wilson, create a chemistry that is impossible to ignore.
 However, Casey Affleck steals the show.
 Affleck’s character, Lee, is a ghost of a man with a horrifically depressing background.
 The consistency and intensity in which Affleck portrays his character is the powerhouse behind this film’s greatness.
 Certainly a must match for anyone seeking a dark drama with a challenging take on death.